Manmade And Special Fiber Fabrics Market

 -

-In September 2022, growth was seen in the market as the fashion industry incorporated more sustainable synthetic fibers, including biodegradable and recyclable materials, into mainstream production.
+In September 2022, the fashion industry accelerated adoption of sustainable synthetic fibers, integrating biodegradable and recyclable materials into mainstream production and driving growth across the manmade fiber fabrics market.

 -